shadovo/svelper/README.md

 ![GitHub pages workflow](https://github.com/shadovo/svelper/actions/workflows/pages.yml/badge.svg)

 This is the source for [www.svelper.com](http://www.svelper.com) which is a for free, for fun project.
-I build this to learn more about Svelte and SvelteKit as well as have a collection things I find useful when developing but always have to look up everytime I create a new project 😅.
+I build this to learn more about Svelte and SvelteKit as well as have a collection of things I find useful when developing but always have to look up everytime I create a new project 😅.

 ## Developing